Luís M. Araújo

 *

-The fountain continued spilling into itself.
+The fountain went on falling into itself.

-He looked down at the grass.
+He looked at the grass.

 * poem adapted from a 1982 song by Matsuda Seiko